 If you don’t have an attorney, you are still responsible for presenting your case and following the rules of the court.
 For most name change petitions, the court proceeding is pretty informal.
 But the judge might have concerns about the name change, so be prepared to present the good reasons why your request should be granted.

 If the judge signs your order, the court will provide you with five certified copies of the order.
 You can order more for a fee.

 - Process Step 8: Changing Documents

 Once you get the order, you still need to change your name on important documents such as:

-If you also need to change your gender marker, the standards for what is required vary by agency.
-Here are some helpful links for that process:
+If you also need to change your gender marker, the standards for what is required vary by agency such as: